j-Riv/netsuite-scripts/Suitelets/README.md

 > discontinue_items.js

 ### Setup
+This script will search for items based on a partial SKU.
+It will then create an inventory adjustment and "zero" out all available inventory for the given SKUs.
+Lastly it will mark the items inactive.

 The search depends on a custom item field <i>(custitem_sp_item_sku)</i>.
 This is because the item name / number field <i>(itemid)</i> for a matrix item during a search will show up as <i>parent item name / number : child item name / number</i> for example:
 <i>og-black-tee : S001BS</i>.